All Episodes

 Hello.

-Hi, nice to talk to you, Rod.
+Hi, nice to talk to you, Rush.

 Thank you very much.

-Talking about the hatchlings and it's it's it's actually both, but it's it's you know th I I know the theory, but it has not been scientifically established.
+And it's actually both, but it's, you know, I know the theory, but it has not been scientifically established.

-Even in the official government documents, they say and in the in the in the notices that we get from the state and the town here.
+Even in the official government documents, they say, and in the notices that we get from the state and the town here, it is thought, it is highly suspected that lights form an attraction to the turtles.

-Well But they also tell us artificial light.
+But they also tell us artificial light.

-They say the moon won won't affect them.
+They say the moon won't affect them.

-It's only human manufactured lights.
+It's only human-manufactured lights.

 No, no, no, no.